andrew/ultimate-awesome/README.md

 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.
 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-python-bytes](https://github.com/JackMcKew/awesome-python-bytes) - 😎 🐍 Awesome lists about Python Bytes
-- [awesome-information-geometry](https://github.com/nocotan/awesome-information-geometry) - About A collection of AWESOME things about information geometry Topics.
 - [awesome-made-in-kz](https://github.com/nugmanoff/awesome-made-in-kz) - 🇰🇿 😎  Awesome open source projects made in Kazakhstan.
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
 - [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.